 Although it may seem as if dental emergencies pop up out of nowhere, the truth is that many of them are the result of tooth decay, damage, or infection that has been steadily worsening until it has reached the point of being unbearable.
 This means that it’s actually possible to prevent dental emergencies in West Palm Beach (at least, most of them) if you take the proper precautions.
 Here are a few easy ways to minimize your risk.

-Visit Us for Regular Checkups & Cleanings
+Visit Us for Regular Dental Checkups & Cleanings

 Often, you can avoid an excruciating toothache by having the issue diagnosed and treated before it progresses that far.
 The best way to do that is to visit Dr. Asinmaz for a checkup every six months at most.
 He’ll be able to detect signs that a potential emergency is brewing and stop the problem in its tracks right then and there.
 Additionally, our hygienists can clear away any plaque and tartar that you may have missed at home, which significantly reduces the chance of cavities, gum disease, and other oral health problems.